epogorzelska/EwaPog/README.md

 # EwaPog
-this is mu MIT summer course
+this is my MIT summer course